 \section{Introduction}

 Markov decision process (MDP) is a versatile model for decision making in stochastic environments and is widely used in trajectory planning~\cite{al2013wind}, robotics~\cite{van2015learning}, and operations research~\cite{doshi2005dynamic}.
 Given state-action costs and transition probabilities, finding an optimal policy of the MDP is equivalent to solving for the fixed point \emph{value function} of the corresponding Bellman operator.
-Known as dynamic programming approaches, the resulting solutions extend to the dynamic-free setting via value-based reinforcement learning~\cite{szepesvari1999unified}.

 Many application settings of MDPs, including traffic light control, motion planning, and dexterous manipulation, deal with \emph{environmental non-stationarity}---dynamically changing MDP cost and transition probabilities due to external factors or the presence of interfering decision makers.
-This environmental non-stationarity corresponds to uncertainty in the MDP transition and cost parameters and differs from an MDP's internal stochasticity, which corresponds to stationary MDP transition and cost parameters and models the stochastic dynamics whose probability distributions do not change over time.
-Under environmental non-stationarity, robust MDP, risk-sensitive reinforcement learning, and zero-sum stochastic games derive policies for the optimal worst-case performance---value functions that result from adversarial selections of the MDP parameters.
-A standard approach is to take an appropriate Bellman operator-variant and solve for its fixed point using a minmax formulation.
-By assuming that the MDP parameters are chosen adversarially, the worst-case approach is able to derive asymptotic bounds of the value function trajectory affected by the parameter non-stationarity.
+This environmental non-stationarity corresponds to uncertainty in the MDP transition and cost parameters and differs from an MDP's internal stochasticity, which \change{is modeled by stationary stochastic dynamics} whose probability distributions do not change over time. \change{\begin{exmp}[Navigating in changing wind] An autonomous aircraft navigates in a two-dimensional and time-varying wind field towards a non-stationary target, where the wind field varies between $N$ major patterns over time.
+The aircraft's transition probabilities are constructed from global averages of local wind observations, and the aircraft's objective is to reach the location of the non-stationary target, which is also affected by wind.
+If the wind pattern strictly switches between the discrete wind trends, then the transition uncertainty at state $s\in[S]$ is given by the set $\mc{P}_s = \{P^1_s, \ldots, P^N_s\}$.
+Similarly, the reachability cost of each state-action is also given by $\mc{C}_s = \{C^1_s,\ldots, C^N_s\}$.
+Collectively, we say that the MDP has time-varying parameters $\mc{M}_s =\{m^1_s, \ldots, m^N_s\} = \mc{C}_s\times\mc{P}_s$ at each state $s \in [S]$, where $m^i_s = (C^i_s, P^i_s)$. \end{exmp}}

-Much of the robust MDP literature focuses on the worst-case analysis of the \emph{MDP policy improvement} and \emph{MDP policy evaluation} problem under a rectangularity assumption on a set of MDP parameters.
-Mathematically, these problems correspond to the Bellman and policy evaluation operators.
-However, recent progress in learning-based methods utilizes other contraction operators such as Q-learning~\cite{watkins1992q} and temporal difference~\cite{tesauro1995temporal}.
-In order to broaden the application of our results, we ground our analysis in a more general class of value operators, and ask the following question from a less adversarial perspective: is it possible to characterize the transient behavior of an MDP contraction operator with dynamically changing parameters?